 4. If you were to start a completely different career, and could not choose your current one, what would it be and why?

 This question can provide you with a deeper understanding of a candidate's skills and mindset.
 Is there a passion your candidate has that could be helpful with the role they are applying for?
 These skills could be beneficial to your organization!

 5. Which one do you prefer more, working in groups or alone?
 Why?

 Having said that, it doesn’t mean that they are a bad fit, even if the role involves a lot of teamwork.
 Most of the actual work people do is still done individually.
 It’s not necessarily a good thing if your whole team consists of social butterflies who can’t be left alone.
 Balance is the key here.
 At the end of the day everyone still answers for their own performance.

 Some people prefer working alone - via GIPHY

 6. What is your biggest personal goal right now (outside of work)?

-Does the candidate have goals in their life?
-Work is only a part of it.
-Is your candidate aiming to run a marathon?
+Are your candidates aiming to run a marathon?
 People who run marathons can’t often be perceived as lazy.
 Is the candidate doing programming hobby projects?
 Maybe that’s something that can be helpful with the new role.
-Everyone has a lot of skills that go unmentioned while applying for jobs, because we are often focused with the most obvious information and neglect things that are not as relevant.
+Everyone has a lot of skills that go unmentioned while applying for jobs because we are often focused on the most obvious information and neglect things that are not as relevant.

 7. Which one do you think is better, to be good and on time or perfect but late?